Phase consistency test to identify type II strongly lensed gravitational wave signals using a single event: Analysis details

 ~ In our analysis, we used several simulated waveforms, varying the chirp mass $\mathcal{M}$ to see how our results changed based on system masses and varying the luminosity distance $d_L$ in order to vary the signal SNR.
 In particular, we ran our trials with $\mathcal{M} = 15 \chirp$, $\mathcal{M} = 30 \chirp$, or $\mathcal{M} = 45 \chirp$.
 For our luminosity distances, we did two different sets of trials.
 The first consisted of signals at very high SNRs, with the same luminosity distances used for each $\mathcal{M}$ value, so that we could see general results without worrying about the constraints of quiet signals.
 The second consisted of signals with more typical SNRs roughly chosen to vary by 10 from 10 to 50, meaning different luminosity distances had to be chosen for different $\mathcal{M}$ values.
 The values of $d_L$ for each trial are given in Table \ref{tab:ld_Table}.

-We kept all other parameters the same, choosing a precessing signal with a small mass ratio.
-We choose a mass ratio small enough for differences between the (2, 2) and (3, 3) mode to be notable~\cite{Mills:2020thr}.
+We kept all other parameters the same, choosing a precessing signal with an asymmetric mass ratio.
+We choose a mass ratio asymmetric enough for differences between the (2, 2) and (3, 3) mode to be notable~\cite{Mills:2020thr}.
 We included precession in our signal because of a degeneracy between the phase $\varphi_{22}$ and the polarization angle $\psi$.
 For non-precessing signals, this degeneracy is exact, leading to a less constrained $\Delta \varphi$.
-For precessing signals, the precession of the system modulates $\varphi_{22}$ and $\psi$ differently and the degeneracy is broken, allowing us to constrain $\Delta \varphi$.
+For precessing signals, the precession of the system modulates $\varphi_{22}$ and $\psi$ differently and the degeneracy is broken, allowing us to better constrain $\Delta \varphi$ compared to a fully aligned system.
+However, it should be noted that non-zero precession is not required to measure $\Delta \varphi$.

 In particular, we chose a mass ratio of $q = 0.25$.
 We also used moderate spin parameters, equal spin magnitudes with a slight precession, with parameters $a_1=0.5$, $\theta_1=0.5$ radians, $a_2=0.5$, $\theta_2=0.5$ radians, $\phi_{12}=1.7$ radians, and $ \phi_{jl}=0.3$ radians.
 We chose arbitrary polarization and sky location parameters that are within typical astrophysical ranges: $\psi=2.659$ radians, $\theta_{jn}=3\pi/8$ radians, $\alpha=1.375$ radians, $\delta=-1.008$ radians.
 Additionally, our reference time of 1239082062 and reference phase $\varphi_{22}=0.5$ radians were chosen such that the detector noise we inject into is typical for the LIGO and Virgo detectors in O3.
 Lastly, our injected phase offset was $\Delta \varphi = -\pi/12$ radians, as this is the offset in type II signals.